 av.coords.df$lat <- as.double(as.character(av.coords.df$lat))

+setwd("/suda/chapters") – generates an error in RStudio because this is not the same directory structure set up in Chapter 2 and used in Chapter 3.

+It should be “~/book”.
+When I change that statement to setwd("~/book"), it works.

 With the latitude and longitude coordinates in hand, you could avoid R or Python code altogether and use Google Maps to visualize the locations…if you felt like grabbing a caffeinated beverage while it uploads to Google Fusion Tables (http://tables.googlelabs.com/) and renders.
 Even though Google has considerably sped up their online mapping API, the resultant—albeit, handsome—map would end up being partially obscured with map markers.
 For example, mapping the AlienVault data set with Google Maps (Figure 4.1) produces a result that makes it seem like malicious hosts have consumed Japan.
 Rather than rely solely on Google, you can use the mapping functions in R to accomplish a similar task (Figure 4.2) with far greater precision.
-(You can find the code that generated Figure 4.2 on the companion web site and further examples of geographical mapping and analysis in Chapter 5.)
+(You can find the code that generated Figure 4.2 on the companion web site

+I don’t see this code in the R code file for Ch04.

+and further examples of geographical mapping and analysis in Chapter 5.)

-Figure 4.1 Google Fusion Table/Google Maps Chart Of AlienVault Malicious Nodes [793725c04f01.png]
+Figure 4.1 Google Fusion Table + Google Maps Chart Of AlienVault Malicious Nodes [793725c04f01.png]

 Figure 4.2 R ‘ggplot/maps’ Package Dot-plot Map Of AlienVault Malicious Nodes [793725c04f02.png]